 The premise is simple.
 Set it and forget it.
 Vanguard and others offer this approach for target-date retirement funds.
-Of two investing extremes there is an active self-directed retirement account, where you pick individual stocks and strive to have an edge (fewer than 1 in 200 with Vanguard accounts do this1), and there’s auto-pilot.
+Of two investing extremes, there is an active self-directed retirement account, where you pick individual stocks and strive to have an edge (fewer than 1 in 200 with Vanguard accounts do this1), and there’s auto-pilot.

 Details behind this and other trends are covered in Vanguard’s report on “How America Saves.”
 It makes for a breezy skim or night read.
 This is just part of the defined contribution (DC) plans that cover 100M people and boast over $7.5T in assets.
-That’s enough to buy all the shares in the 17 largest publicly traded companies in the US–from Microsoft to down to Pfizer.
+That’s enough to buy all the shares in the 17 largest publicly-traded companies in the US–from Microsoft to down to Pfizer.

 Target funds are cheap and huge.
 Vanguard charges a bargain of only 15 basis points or less (100 basis points = 1%, or $1.50 per $1,000 invested).
 Target investing is a growing trend and is expected to reach 8 of 10 Vanguard 401k participants by 2023, a 10x increase from 2007.

 This is good news, but how does Vanguard compare to other investment firms’ target funds?
 I compared Vanguard’s 2045 index fund to those of T Rowe Price and Fidelity–there are now 223 such funds in this Morningstar category.
-Below shows a comparison with current equity allocations, fees charged, and the trailing 10 year growth of $10,000 invested in each fund, before fees.
+Below shows a comparison with current equity allocations, fees charged, and the trailing 10-year growth of $10,000 invested in each fund, before fees.
 T. Rowe Price is doing slightly better, even if you added higher fees, while Fidelity is long on fees and short on returns.
 Higher fees on $10,000 over a decade could reduce investment growth by $800+.
 This comes with all the warnings and caveats of past performance not being a guide for the future.

 Is there, or could there be a simple, low-fee product in healthcare with target-date auto-pilot attributes?
-All health insurance resets each year and is often picked with less consideration, and from a limited menu, than our next washing machine purchase.
-Healthcare coverage changes with jobs, and nobody I know has an allegiance to the logo on their insurance card.
+All health insurance resets each year and is often picked with less consideration, and from a limited menu than our next washing machine purchase.
+Healthcare coverage changes with jobs, and nobody has an allegiance to the logo on their insurance card.
 Inertia is big too.
 According to a Kaiser Family Foundation study, only 1 in 10 seniors switch Medicare Advantage plans each year.

 The image is a word cloud I made from the first 10 pages of the Vanguard report.